Examples of Horizontal Integration

 Horizontal Integration Example #4 – Exxon-Mobil

 Exxon and Mobil were two separate giants in the oil industry.
-They were both a part of Seven Sisters, a name given to a group of 7 oil and petroleum industry companies that dominated the industry from 1940s-1970s.
+They were both a part of Seven Sisters, a name given to a group of 7 oil and petroleum industry companies that dominated the industry from the 1940s-1970s.
 In 1998, both these companies announced that they were merging to form a new entity which would be called Exxon-Mobil.
-It was an all-stock transaction and is till date the biggest transaction recorded in the oil industry.
+It was an all-stock transaction and is to date the biggest transaction recorded in the oil industry.

 The Mobil shareholder’s received 1.32 shares of the merged entity for each of their shares in Mobil since the formal transaction involved Exxon buying Mobil to form the new entity.
 This resulted in 30% of ExxonMobil to be held be previous Mobil shareholders and 70% be previous Exxon shareholders.

 Within 15 days of the announcement of the merger, Exxon stock price recorded a 3.3% gain jumping from $71.63 to $74.
 Mobil stock price jumped 5.6% from $83.75 to $88.44.